bruncanepa/murmur-brain/README.md

-# Local Brain
+# Murmur Brain

+**Chat with your library using AI - no Internet, no third parties, just you and your documents.**

-A cross-platform local RAG (Retrieval-Augmented Generation) application powered by Ollama.
-Upload documents, search semantically, and chat with your data - all running locally on your machine.
+A privacy-first, local AI application powered by Ollama.
+Upload your PDFs, books, and documents, then chat with them using AI - completely private, completely offline, running entirely on your machine.

 ## Project Status